michaelbukachi/flask-wire/README.rst

     {% from "wire/macros.html" import wire_frame %}
     {{ wire_frame(id, initial, on_events, error_text, loader_text, frame_classes, error_classes, loader_classes) }}

-Besides **id**, all other parameters optional.
+Besides **id**, all other parameters are optional.

-If a url is passed to the **initial** parameter, as soon as a page is loader, the frame will fetch data from the url passed and set it to its body.
+If a url is passed to the **initial** parameter, as soon as a page is loaded, the frame will fetch data from the url passed and set it to its body.

 The **on_events** takes a list of strings (events).
 It allows the frame to listen for events and update its body from